|

 As the area developed a new town sprang up across the Arkansas River in February 1869 called Las Animas City.
 A bridge was built across the river and travel along the Santa Fe Trail made a major shift to the south side.
 Las Animas City took away the possibility of Boggsville becoming a town.
 It still served as the center of education and culture until 1874 while Las Animas City attained a reputation of being too rough and wild for such refinements.

-Then came the railroads!
-In October 1873, the Kansas Pacific Railroad built a branch line south from Kit Carson heading for Ft.
+The came the railroads!
+In October 1873, the Kansas Pacific Railroad built a branch line south from kit Carson heading for Ft.
 Lyon when suddenly it turned west, crossed the Arkansas River and built its own town- West Las Animas.
 Another boom town at the end of the railroad.
 Prior to this event AT&SF Railroad had stopped at Granada which increased freight and immigrant travel through Boggsville toward another boom town call Trinidad.
 By mid-1875 the AT&SF reached West Las Animas and both railroads competed for business at the temporary eastern terminus of the Santa Fe Trail.
 In the meantime, Las Animas City began its slow agonizing death.
 Boggsville did not die, it was caught up in the progress of settlement of the Arkansas and Purgatoire Valley.
 Boggsville gradually became just another farm and ranch so common in this region by 1880.

 The people of Boggsville demonstrated that one could live and prosper